 This project will impact 11,504 people in Bassar prefecture.

 Peace Corps Volunteer Directing Project

 Monitoring and Maintenance

 Megan and the water committee will visit the pumps three months after completion.
-Subequent Peace Corps Volunteers will follow up to ensure that the pumps continue to function properly
+Subsequent Peace Corps Volunteers will follow up to ensure that the pumps continue to function properly

-This is a Let Girls Learn project, which will improve access to clean water, thus decreasing the amount of time that school aged girls, spend collecting water for their families each day.
-This time saved translates directly into time that can be better spent doing homework, arriving to school on time, and participating in extracurricular activities.
+This is a Let Girls Learn project, which will improve access to clean water, thus decreasing the amount of time that school-aged girls, spend collecting water for their families each day.
+This time saved translates directly into time that can be better spent doing homework, arriving at school on time, and participating in extracurricular activities.
 This project will discuss these ideas in local languages through skits that we have written in “Bassar” and “Konkomba.”

 This project has been completed.
 To read about the conclusion, CLICK HERE.